Instructions for Authors

 The Editor's decision is final.
 Referees advise the Editor, who is responsible for the final decision to accept or reject the article.

-Complaints Policy: We aim to respond to and resolve all complaints quickly and constructively.
-The procedures to investigate and resolve complaints followed by EJMSE aims to be fair and balanced for those making complaints and for those being complained about.
+We aim to respond to and resolve all complaints quickly and constructively.
+The procedures to investigate and resolve complaints followed by EJMSE aim to be fair and balanced for those making complaints and for those being complained about.

 For Appeal Against Editorial Decisions: If the authors disagree with the editorial decision on their manuscripts, they have a right to appeal.
 Authors who wish to appeal an editorial decision should contact the executive editor of EJMSE.
-In such cases, the executive editor will review the manuscript, editorial and peer reviewers' comments and give his/her decision for accepting or rejecting a manuscript.
-Executive editor may, if so required, send the manuscript to a new handling editor for a fresh editorial review and to new referees for peer review.
-The decision of the executive editor in such case will be final.
+In such cases, the executive editor will review the manuscript, as well as the editorial and peer reviewers' comments, and give his/her decision to accept or reject a manuscript.
+The executive editor may, if so required, send the manuscript to a new handling editor for a fresh editorial review and to new referees for peer review.
+The decision of the executive editor in such cases will be final.

-Complaints Related to Policies, Procedures, Editorial Content, and Actions of the Editorial Staff: The procedure to make a complaint is easy.
+The procedure to make a complaint is easy.
 The complaint can be made by writing an email.
 Ideally, the complaint should be made to the person with whom the complainant is in regular contact for the matter being complained about.
-If due to any reason it is not appropriate or possible to complain to the contact person, please email to: editor@ejmse.com to send complaints.
+If, for any reason, it is not appropriate or possible to complain to the contact person, please email editor@ejmse.com to send complaints.

 All complaints will be acknowledged within three working days.

 Complaint Resolution: All efforts will be made to resolve the complaint as quickly as possible.
-In some cases, delay in complaint resolution may occur if a response from any third person or organization is required.
-Until the complaint is resolved, a complaint resolution update will be provided to the complainant, every two weeks, until the complaint is finally resolved.
+In some cases, a delay in complaint resolution may occur if a response from any third person or organization is required.
+Until the complaint is resolved, a complaint resolution update will be provided to the complainant every two weeks until the complaint is finally resolved.

-Copyright and Access: EJMSE is an Open Access journal, all articles are distributed under the terms of the Creative Commons Attribution License, allowing third parties to copy and redistribute the material in any medium or format and to remix, transform, and build upon the material, provided the original work is properly cited and states its license.
-This license allows authors and readers to use all articles, data sets, graphics, and appendices in data mining applications, search engines, web sites, blogs, and other platforms by providing an appropriate reference (https://creativecommons.org/licenses/by/4.0/).
+Intellectual Property, Copyright, and Access: EJMSE is an Open Access journal.
+All articles are distributed under the terms of the Creative Commons Attribution License, allowing third parties to copy and redistribute the material in any medium or format and to remix, transform, and build upon the material, provided the original work is properly cited and states its license.
+This license allows authors and readers to use all articles, data sets, graphics, and appendices in data mining applications, search engines, websites, blogs, and other platforms by providing an appropriate reference (https://creativecommons.org/licenses/by/4.0/).
+The license will be indicated on the front page of each online article galley.
+Authors certify that their submitted manuscript (and any supporting items) are their own intellectual property, and the copyright has not been transferred to others.
+All manuscripts, revisions, drafts, and galleys remain the intellectual property of the author(s).
+Author(s) fully retain the copyright to their work.

-Archiving: The publisher of EJMSE ensures electronic backup of the published articles and website content regularly.
+Archiving Policy: The publisher of EJMSE ensures regular electronic backup of published articles and website content.
+All published articles are also being archived by the Internet Archive database and made publicly accessible.

-Publishing Schedule: EJMSE is published online quarterly every March, June, September, and December in a year.
+Publishing Schedule: EJMSE is published online quarterly every March, June, September, and December of the year.

 Informed Consent Policy: Author(s) should comply with the following conditions in order to meet ethical and legal standards for work with human subjects: